binjuhor/botble-vnpayment-plugin/README.md

-## VNpayment gateway for Botble CMS
+## VNPayment gateway for Botble CMS

-This  plugin allows you to integrate VNpayment payment gateway into Botble CMS.
+This  plugin allows you to integrate VNPayment payment gateway into Botble CMS.

 ## Installation